openstack/openstack-manuals/doc/common/glossary.rst

       The POSIX-compliant file system provided by Ceph.

-   certificate authority
+   certificate authority (CA)

+      In cryptography, an entity that issues digital certificates.
+The digital certificate certifies the ownership of a public key by the named subject of the certificate.
+This enables others (relying parties) to rely upon signatures or assertions made by the private key that corresponds to the certified public key.
+In this model of trust relationships, a CA is a trusted third party for both the subject (owner) of the certificate and the party relying upon the certificate.
+      CAs are characteristic of many public key infrastructure (PKI) schemes.
-      A simple certificate authority provided by Compute for cloudpipe VPNs and VM image decryption.
+      In OpenStack, a simple certificate authority is provided by Compute for cloudpipe VPNs and VM image decryption.

    Challenge-Handshake Authentication Protocol (CHAP)